FreeSpacenav/libspnav/doc/manual.md

         }
     }

+> The "fly" example program also demonstrates how to integrate libspnav events
+> in a select loop, which is also handling X events coming from the Xlib socket.

 The level of functionality described in this section (minus the device queries), can be achieved and works exactly the same with both protocols.
 The only difference is in calling `spnav_open` for the native protocol, or calling